 The Company has granted a first ranking right of pledge over the receivables and related beneficiary rights to the Trustee.
 The exercise of the pledge is subject to certain terms and conditions.
 Not meeting the Company's obligations to certain secured parties, including the covered bondholders, can lead to exercising the right of pledge by the Trustee.

 Subsequent events

-The Programme was updated on March 22, 2024.
-No others events took place that could have a major effect on the financial position of the Company.
+No events took place that could have a major effect on the financial position of the Company.

 Amsterdam, July 19, 2024

 Director Intertrust Management B.V.

 3. Other information

 3.1 Statutory provisions